-It can be confusing to tell the difference between a job board and a search engine, but it's wise to know where the job listings you find online are coming from.
-A job board is a website that posts jobs supplied by employers, whereas job search engines scour the web and aggregate job listings from job boards and employer websites.
+It can be confusing to tell the difference between a job board and a job search engine, but it's wise to know where the job listings you find online are coming from.
+Typically, in a cover letter, you'll mention how you found the job posting.
+Put simply; a job board is a website that posts jobs supplied by employers, whereas job search engines scour the web and aggregate job listings from job boards and employer websites.

-Indeed and SimplyHired are two of the most popular job search engines and they collect millions of listings on their platforms.
-LinkUp searches through the websites of small, medium, and large employers without including input from job boards.
+Indeed and SimplyHired are two of the most popular job search engines, and they collect millions of listings on their platforms.
+(Indeed is both a job search engine and a job board.)
+Getwork searches through the websites of small, medium, and large employers without including input from job boards.

 You will find a wider variety of job postings on job search engines because they contain listings from multiple sources.
 However, you may also have to look through duplicate listings and make sure the job vacancy is still available.

 Also, targeting a broad job search can be difficult.
 If you search a big company, you might get hundreds, or even thousands, of results.
 Adding parameters such as location can help narrow the results.